What is a proclamation?

 A proclamation is an official document issued by the Mayor to commemorate a specific time period (ex. day, week, or month).
-It brings recognition, awareness, or appreciation to an issue, cause, milestone, or noteworthy event that is relevant and important to Durham.
+It brings recognition or awareness to an issue, cause, milestone, or noteworthy event that is relevant and important to Durham.
 Proclamations are strictly honorary and not legally binding.

 Please consider the following information before submitting a proclamation request.
 The Office of the Mayor reserves the right to decline any request or make exceptions to these guidelines.

 - Requests should be received two weeks before the requested date and may be rejected if they are not received sooner.

-- Proclamations must hold citywide significance or serve an educational purpose for a significant number of Durham residents.
+- Proclamations must hold citywide importance or serve an educational purpose for a significant number of Durham residents.